agarciadom/sodmt/example-orders/README.md

 # Sample web services for testing

-These web services were developed to test the weaving and test generation capabilities of SODM+T.
+These web services were developed as a base to create the test generators in SODM+T.

 ## Run the web services